FreedomScientific/standards-support/README.md

 ### Resolution

-* Issue is fixed in the most recent version of JAWS: tag ticket with "Fixed in JAWS 20XX" label and close
+* If the issue is fixed in the most recent version of JAWS, tag ticket with "Fixed in JAWS 20XX" label and close.
-* Issue is valid in most recent version of JAWS: document your research in a comment and assign issue to Benilda Key.
+* If the issue stands after testing with the most recent version of JAWS, document your research in a comment and assign issue to Benilda Key.
-* Can't reproduce: If needed, ask more questions of the issue author.
+* If you can't reproduce the issue, ask more questions of the issue author.
 You can also reach out to Benilda Key with clarification questions.
-When you're confident it's the answer, tag with "Can't Reproduce" label and close.
+When you're confident the issue can't be duplicated, tag it with the "Can't Reproduce" label and close.
-* Issue appears to be browser specific, not JAWS related: document your research in a comment, tag ticket with appropriate browser issue label (i.e. "Chrome Bug") and close.
+* If Issue appears to be browser specific instead of JAWS related, document your research in a comment, tag ticket with appropriate browser issue label (i.e. "Chrome Bug") and close.
+Ideally you should also [file a bug on the browser](https://web.dev/how-to-file-a-good-bug/) if a similar one hasn't already been reported.
-* After asking questions of the author you don't hear back and don't have enough to go on: after 15 days, tag issue with the "archive" label and close.
+* If after asking questions of the author you don't hear back within a reasonable amount of time (at least 15 days) and you don't have enough to go on, tag the issue with the "archive" label and close.